 Social Tango and Performance Tango

-Social tango is a popular dance form catered to the preferences, educational backgrounds, and abilities of everyday individuals.
-It is danced for personal pleasure in crowded milongas under the guidance of the milonga codes.
-Typically danced in close embrace with substantial physical contact, it serves the need for connection and intimacy between genders.
-A spontaneous and improvisational dance, it is danced with uncomplicated and compact steps, allowing dancers to concentrate on the inner aspects such as emotions, intimacy, comfort, and feelings.
+Social tango is a popular dance form catered to the tastes, needs and abilities of ordinary people.
+It is a spontaneous and improvisational dance, typically danced in close embrace with substantial physical contact, serving the need for affinity and intimacy between the two sexes.
+It is danced for personal pleasure in milongas under the guidance of the milonga codes.
+Although containing many aesthetic elements, its steps are uncomplicated, allowing dancers to concentrate on the inner aspects such as emotions, intimacy, comfort, and feelings.
 Dancing social tango is a deeply personal and soulful experience.
-What matters is how it feels and not how it looks.
+What matters is how it feels and not how it looks (see Highbrowism and Populism in Tango).

-I believe it's not in most people's interest to learn performance tango, especially before they have mastered social tango, because it's a waste of their time and money since very few of them will ever become stage performers, because without the foundation of social tango they can't perform on stage well anyway, and because the bad habits acquired from learning performance tango, such as using arms and hands to lead and follow, the inability to use the torso to communicate, the focus on the look rather than feelings, the disregard of safety and comfort of others, and the difficult movements and dangerous footwork, not only hinder their own enjoyment of social tango, but also cause disturbance to others in the milongas.
+I believe it's not in most students' interest to learn performance tango, especially before they have mastered social tango, because it's a waste of their time and money since very few of them will ever become stage performers, because the bad habits acquired from learning performance tango, such as using arms and hands to lead and follow, the inability to use the torso to communicate, the focus on the look rather than feelings, the disregard of safety and comfort of others, and the difficult movements and dangerous footwork, not only hinder their own enjoyment of social tango, but also cause disturbance to others in the milongas, and because without the foundation of social tango they cannot achieve high-level performances anyway.

 For most students, social tango should be the focus of their learning, because their purpose is to dance in the milongas for pleasure and not on stage to entertain the autience, because they want a user-friendly dance suited to their abilities and not a difficult dance beyond their reach, because they want a dance that serves their need for affinity and intimacy, not a gaudy and uncomfortable dance to show off their ego, and because they want to be a good social dancer and lay a solid foundation before, if ever, they decide to learn performance.

-In the US, social tango and performance tango are mixed, which is the cause of many of the problems in our milongas.
+In the US, social tango and performance tango are mixed, which is the cause of many problems in our milongas.
 In Buenos Aires, the two dances are separated.
 Social tango is danced in the milongas.
-Performance tango is danced on stage.
-(See The Styles of Tango.)
+Performance tango is danced on stage (see The Styles of Tango).
 The professionals who dance performance tango on stage will dance social tango exclusively when they go to a milonga.
 Those who teach social tango will say they teach social tango, and those who teach performance tango will say they teach performance tango.
 They don’t hang up a sheep’s head and sell dog meat.
 Separate competitions are organized for each dance.
 I believe that is how it should be elsewhere in the world.

 December 18, 2011